piusjeon/frontend-challenge/README.md

 You can view an evaluation in the API by making a `GET` request to `http://q-ctrl-api.appspot.com/evaluations/:id`.

-You can include the pulses for an evaluation by appending `?include=pulses` to your request.
+You can include the pulses for an evaluation by appending `?include=pulsesReducer` to your request.

 #### Plot Points